mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

           var getJob = CompletableFuture.supplyAsync(() -> {
               // Note that a is written before b,
-              // but b is read before reading a. var b1 = memoryOrdering.get(b);
+              // but b is read before a.
+              var b1 = memoryOrdering.get(b);
               var a1 = memoryOrdering.get(a);
               var b2 = memoryOrdering.get(b);